-One key way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
-The most recent annualized quarterly return on equity for Bank of Walker County was 4.30 percent, below the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+Bank of Walker County's most recent annualized quarterly return on equity was 4.06 percent, below the national average of 8.10 percent.